 Moderator: Cathy Renna

-Speakers: David Begnaud, Raymond Braun, Shane O’Neill
+Panelists: David Begnaud, Raymond Braun, Michelle Garcia, Shane O’Neill

 DAVID BEGNAUD is the lead national correspondent for “CBS This Morning” based in New York.
 He joined the network in 2015 and his reporting, featured across all CBS News broadcasts and platforms including “CBS This Morning,” the “CBS Evening News,” “48 Hours,” CBS Sunday Morning” and CBSN, has earned him some of journalism’s most prestigious awards.
 He often uses long-form storytelling in longer pieces for regular broadcasts as well as original documentaries.